econia-labs/econia/doc/doc-site/docs/overview/orders.md

 4294967295.0
 ```

-That's a minimum price (and price granularity) of \$1, as well as a maximum price that's "plenty" high.
+That's a minimum price (and price granularity) of \$1, as well as a maximum price that's plenty high.
 This could work; if a price granularity of one penny is desired, then lower the tick size by a further factor of 100:

 ```python